tvogel/datascience-bootcamp/05_cloud_pipelines/README.md

 Because airports tend to be far out of the city center where E-scooter business is going on, I assumed that commuting to the airport would be done by car, cab or public transport and the effect on E-scooter use would happen with a time-shift w.r.t. the arrival and departure times of flights.
 These time-shifts would depend on estimated quantities like how early people tend to arrive at the airport ahead of flights and how long it takes them to pick up baggage, clear immigration and walk out of the building but also the commuting time to and from the airport.
 To estimate this, I used an average city travel speed and the distance between airport and city center which I calculated using the [GeoPy ellipsoidal distance](https://geopy.readthedocs.io/en/stable/#module-geopy.distance) calculation module.

-Also, some cities have multiple airports in their vicinity and some airports had multiple cities in their vicinity which makes the calculations necessary for each pair and then to accumulate the results.
+Also, some cities have multiple airports in their vicinity and some airports have multiple cities in their vicinity which makes the calculations necessary for each pair and then to accumulate the results.

-Again, I was too demanding for poor [seaborn](https://seaborn.pydata.org/)'s convenient but opinionated "figure-level" API that I had to counter-act a bit to get back well-formatted x-axis ticks on all and not only the bottom sub-figures because, you know, when there are lots of figures, you won't see the bottom row and some x-axis visible is quite helpful, really.
+Again, I was too demanding for poor [seaborn](https://seaborn.pydata.org/)'s convenient but opinionated "figure-level" API that I had to counter-act a bit to get back to well-formatted x-axis ticks on all and not only the bottom sub-figures because, you know, when there are lots of figures, you won't see the bottom row and some x-axis visible is quite helpful, really.

 Sorry, for the tiny bit of ranting but this is what the results look like: